1.1 Measuring the perimeter of irregular shapes

 To find out the length at the bottom of the shape, because you know that all of the corners are right angles, you can add together the other two parallel measurements that are given: 15 plus 8 equals 23 millimetres.
 So the bottom of the shape is 23 millimetres.

 Now you know the measurements for all of the shape’s edges, you can measure the perimeter.
 12 plus 15 plus 7 plus 8 plus 5 plus 23 equals 70 millimetres.
 So the perimeter is 70 millimetres.

 Now try the following activity.
 Remember to check your answers once you have completed the questions.

 Note that you can assume that all of the corners in the images in this activity are right angles.

-- A gardener decides to lay a new path next to his lily pond.
+- A residential care home has employed a gardener to improve the outdoor areas for the residents.
+The gardener has added a lily pond to the garden and decides to lay a new path next to the lily pond for residents to walk around.
 The drawing shows the dimensions of the path.

 The gardener decides to paint a white line around the perimeter of the path.
 What is the perimeter of the path?

-The tourist board wants to attach a gold strip around the border of the floor of the building.
+The hospital’s health and safety officer wants to attach an emergency lighting strip around the border of the floor of the building.
 What is the perimeter of the new extension?

 To calculate the missing sides you should have carried out the following calculations: